-- Interpreter services were available for patients who did not speak or understand English.
-Patients were also told about multi-lingual staff that might be able to support - Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available. - A ground floor fully accessible disabled toilet was in place.
+- Staff communicated with patients in a way that they could understand, and communication aids and easy read materials were available. - A ground floor fully accessible disabled toilet was in place. - Surgeries were based on the ground floor with step free access - Grab rails were in place at the entrance to the building